badu/gorm/README.md

 - Removed MSSQL support - out of my concerns with this project

 # Changes log

+## 09.11.2016
+- [x] Collector - a helper to avoid multiple calls on fmt.Sprintf : stores values and string
+- [x] replaced some statements with switch
+- [x] GetModelStruct refactoring
+- [x] GromErrors change and fix (from original gorm commits)

 ## 08.11.2016
 - [x] adopted skip association tag from https://github.com/slockij/gorm (`gorm:"save_associations:false"`)